kaanaksit/odak/docs/course/index.md

 Here are some questions and answers related to the course that readers may ask:

+??? question end "Overarching rationale for the module
+    Historically, physics and electronics departments in various universities study and teach the physics of light.
+    This way, new light-based devices and equipment have been invented, such as displays, cameras, and fiber networks, in the past, and these devices continuously serve our societies.
+    However, emerging topics from mathematics and computer science departments, such as deep learning and advanced optimization methods, unlocked new capabilities for existing light-based devices and started to play a crucial role in designing the next generation of these devices.
+    The Computational Light Course (CLC) aims to bridge this gap between Computer Science and physics by providing a fundamental understanding of light and computational methods that helps to explore new possibilities with light.

 ??? question end "Who is the target audience of Computational Light course?"
     The Computational Light course is designed for individuals willing to learn how to develop and invent light-based practical systems for next-generation human-computer interfaces.
     This course targets a graduate-level audience in Computer Science, Physics and Electrical and Electronics Engineering departments.